pantherale0/wyoming-satellite-termux/README.md

 2. Set the wake word to `Ok Nabu`
 3. Set the Home Assistant device name to the make and model of the Android device.
 4. Auto launch Wyoming and OpenWakeWord at the end of installation.

-To customize this behaviour, see configuration parameters below.

 ### Command line parameters